cynthiatreger/er-resiliency/README.md

 ![](images/er-circuit-skus.png)

-See [this great repo](https://github.com/Danieleg82/Exr-Bowtie) to learn more about the the benefits of Expressroute bow-tie designs.
+See [this great repo](https://github.com/Danieleg82/Exr-Bowtie) from Daniele Gaiulli to learn more about the the benefits of Expressroute bow-tie designs.

 ### Solution #2: S2S VPN backup